 EducationPromoting Outdoor Learning through Orienteering

-As of February 2019, STAG , in conjunction with Mathsrevision.com/ has now completed 33 school projects to enhance the availability of Orienteering as a catalyst for learning & working on 2 more.
+As of May 2019, STAG , in conjunction with Mathsrevision.com/ has now completed 33 school projects to enhance the availability of Orienteering as a catalyst for learning.

-The latest project has huge significance as it was the newly built St. Andrew's Secondary - where our adventure started back in the 1980s - 70 controls supplemented by mobile facility - initiated by PE Department.
+The 2018 project for the newly built St. Andrew's Secondary - where our adventure started back in the 1980s - 70 controls supplemented by mobile facility was initiated by PE Department.

 Orienteering is known as “Cunning Running” & “The Thought Sport” where physical fitness & intellect have to combine to achieve success.
 Throughout SCOTTISH EDUCATION, the delivery of Learning Outcomes in Health & Well-Being is everyones responsibility & not just Physical Educationists!

 Although our initial work focused on our sport as the catalyst, we are now exploring ways in which the many disciplines within the Physical Education Curriculum can be used to drive forward, augment and strengthen the work undertaken within the Mathematics Curriculum through the active health & learning approach.
 Further links with Science and Home Economics are also being actively researched.

 STAG’s successful Sports Lottery application to establish permanent facilities in all major Glasgow Parks provided a second level for Orienteering to take place.
 In 2003 in conjunction with Glasgow City Council Education Department a partnership was entered into to map all Schools within the City.
 Funding was however withdrawn in 2005 and the project remains incomplete.

 Despite this disappointment, STAG has continued to assist schools, mostly through the delivery of Orienteering via Physical Education by upgrading maps to full colour, installing permanent courses on site & creating teaching packs for the delivery of Core Physical Education.